qzapaia/test-avt/src/avantrip/CurrencySelector/README.md

 Event handler that receive as a parameter the value to the selected key.

 #### `options={<Collection>}`
 Collection to related options.
-They must respect the format: ´´´ [{ value: 1, label: "ARS", isLast: false }] ´´´
+They must respect the format: ´´´ [{ value: 1, label: "ARS" }] ´´´

 #### `value={<Int>}`
 Value selected.